 come and familiarise yourself with our “hands-on” EpiPen training included in our first aid course.

 The EpiPen is a disposable, automatic injection used in the first aid setting for the management of anaphylaxis or a severe allergic reaction.
 It contains a synthetic version of adrenaline called epinephrine; hence the name EpiPen.
 Evidence suggests that delayed administration of epinephrine leads to a higher rate of fatalities.

 - Lie the patient flat (if possible), but if they are having trouble breathing keep them seated upright.

 - Remove the allergen.

-- Remove safety cap by pulling straight upwards (no bending or twisting).
+- Remove blue safety cap by pulling straight upwards (no bending or twisting).

 - Push the orange tip firmly into the mid outer thigh until you hear a “click”.